aws/aws-sdk-java/README.md

 Once you check out the code from GitHub, you can build it using Maven.
 To disable the GPG-signing in the build, use: `mvn clean install -Dgpg.skip=true`

+## Supported Versions

+1.10.x - Recommended.
+1.9.x - Approved.
+Only major critical bugs will be fixed.
+To get the new features, upgrade to 1.10.x version of the SDK.

 [install-jar]: http://sdk-for-java.amazonwebservices.com/latest/aws-java-sdk.zip
 [aws]: http://aws.amazon.com/
 [sdk-website]: http://aws.amazon.com/sdkforjava